Om-128/Pneumonia-Detection/README.md

 During development, we faced several challenges:

 1. **Class Imbalance**:
-   - The dataset has more Pneumonia images than Normal images, which led the model to predict Pneumonia more often.
+   - The dataset has more Pneumonia images than Normal images, which initially caused the model to predict Pneumonia most of the time.
 2. **Overfitting**:
    - Initially, the model achieved high training accuracy but low validation accuracy due to overfitting.
 3. **Model not predicting NORMAL**:
-   - Early attempts without proper preprocessing, class weights, and shuffling caused the model to predict Pneumonia for almost every test image.
+   - Early attempts without proper preprocessing, shuffling, and class weights caused the model to predict Pneumonia for almost every test image.

 ---